 The personal statement provides an opportunity for the applicant to shape the narrative of his or her application.
-It should address the following questions: 1) How have your experiences informed your decision to pursue a degree in Human Genetics?
-2) What qualifications and experiences have prepared you to succeed in your graduate work?
-3) Why you have chosen Pitt Public Health?
+It should address the following questions: (1) How have your experiences informed your decision to pursue a degree in human genetics?
+(2) What qualifications and experiences have prepared you to succeed in your graduate work?
+(3) Why you have chosen Pitt Public Health?
 4) What do you seek to gain from your graduate studies and how does this align with future career goals?

 Can I apply after the admissions deadline?

 Possibly.
 Admissions are rolling, so it may be possible to consider applications that are submitted after the deadline.
-The limiting factor is the administrative work required to process applications, which is somewhat quicker for US citizens or permanent residents than for international applicants.
+The limiting factor is the administrative work required to process applications, which is somewhat quicker for U.S. citizens or permanent residents than for international applicants.
 We can try, but cannot guarantee applications will be considered after the deadline.
-It may be possible to begin classes as a non-degree student and to apply for admission for the next semester.
+It may be possible to begin classes as a non-degree student and to apply for admission for the next term.